micantoine/svelte-preprocess-cssmodules/README.md

   /**
-   * Not needed rule because of the use of :local() .secondary strong { font-weight: 700 }
+   * Not needed rule because of the use of :local() .child strong { font-weight: 700 }
    */
 </style>